 The work we intend to carry out centres around the implementation and adaptation of engineering science methods to the management of the Wairakei geothermal field.
 The goals of this project are:

-Develop a mathematical/computational model of the Wairakei network that is flexible and can be reused in further research,
+Develop a mathematical/computational model of the Wairakei network that is flexible and can be reused in further research;

-Create an optimisation program that generates policy recommendations in the near future regarding decisions such as bringing wells online/offline, redirecting flows and maintenance events,
+Create an optimisation program that generates policy recommendations in the near future regarding decisions such as bringing wells online/offline, redirecting flows and maintenance events;

 Simulate network states and power plant performance under uncertainty to augment the existing prediction workbook.